 ProfessionalsJeh Charles Johnson

-A partner in the Paul, Weiss Litigation Department, Jeh Johnson is the former Secretary of Homeland Security.
+Jeh Johnson, the former Secretary of Homeland Security, is a partner in the Paul, Weiss Litigation Department and a member of the Firm’s Management Committee.
 Secretary Johnson advises clients, including management teams and boards of directors, on crisis management, government and internal investigations, high-stakes litigation and regulatory matters, and legal aspects of cybersecurity and other security matters.
-He is also an experienced trial lawyer and a Fellow in the American College of Trial Lawyers.
-Secretary Johnson is on the board of directors of PG&E Corporation and Lockheed Martin.
+He is also an experienced trial lawyer, and a Fellow in the American College of Trial Lawyers.
+Secretary Johnson is on the board of directors of Lockheed Martin.
 He is resident in both the New York and Washington offices of Paul, Weiss.
 Since leaving government in January 2017, Secretary Johnson has been called upon to testify before Congress in cybersecurity matters three times, and is a regular commentator on national and homeland security on ABC, CBS, NBC, MSNBC, CNN and numerous other outlets.
 He is the 2018 recipient of the Ronald Reagan Peace Through Strength Award, to be presented at the Reagan Presidential Library.

 Secretary Johnson led the U.S. Department of Homeland Security from December 2013 to January 2017, where he was responsible for counterterrorism; cybersecurity; border, port, aviation and maritime security; enforcement and administration of immigration laws; response to national disasters; detection and prevention of nuclear, chemical and biological threats; and the protection of critical infrastructure and the nation’s leadership.
 Secretary Johnson is credited with building a more effective, cohesive Department of Homeland Security and with raising morale.
 He served as the public face of the U.S. government’s homeland security mission, engaging with the press on numerous occasions and testifying before Congress 26 times.
 Secretary Johnson managed 230,000 employees in 22 different components and agencies, including U.S. Customs and Border Protection, the Transportation Security Administration, the Coast Guard, Immigration and Customs Enforcement, Citizenship and Immigration Services, the Federal Emergency Management Agency and the Secret Service.